andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/ui-work/basics-of-pull-to-refresh-for-swift-developers.md

 #### Finish example setup

 When working with a `UITableViewController`, we simply override the data source method implementations.
-The following is how I&#8217;ve chosen to do it for this example:
+The following is how I've chosen to do it for this example:

 <pre class="lang:swift decode:true " title="UITableView data source methods" >override func tableView(_ tableView: UITableView, numberOfRowsInSection section: Int) -> Int {
     return movies.count